-2.13 mCTA Clause 4.16.9 (CRO-mCTA 4.17.9): Archiving
+2.14 mCTA Clause 4.19.9 (CRO-mCTA 4.20.9): Archiving

 This sub-clause allows for circumstances in which archiving is in line with the Trial Site's usual arrangements, or circumstances in which the Sponsor (or CRO, where applicable) assist the Trial Site to make alternative arrangements for archiving.
-Costs associated with archiving may be reimbursed by the Sponsor (or CRO, where applicable), and should be charged to it by the Trial Site as a one-off cost at close-down of the Study.
-Charges are not agreed at execution of the Agreement because it will not be known at this point how much archiving fees are likely to be; Trial Sites should calculate this at close-down.
-The one-off fee Sponsors will be charged is to cover archiving of physical boxes and / or digital records for the agreed Retention Period, destruction, the anticipated number of retrievals during the Retention Period, and any other relevant factors.
-No other fees related to archiving should be charged after this point.
-This sub-clause also sets out the duration for archiving and procedures for destruction of Clinical Trial records.
+Costs associated with archiving may be reimbursed by the Sponsor (or CRO, where applicable), and should be charged to it by the Trial Site as a one-off cost.